nathan-lioe/USBorderBuddy/README.md

 ## Prerequisites
 Before running this application, you need to have:

--Python 3.7 or higher
+- Python 3.7 or higher
--A Google Cloud Platform account
+- A Google Cloud Platform account
--Access to Google BigQuery or a similar BigQuery service -Appropriate credentials file (JSON) for your BigQuery service
+- Access to Google BigQuery or a similar BigQuery service
+- Appropriate credentials file (JSON) for your BigQuery service

 ## How to run